EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models

 \section{Conclusion}

 In this paper, we introduced a prompt inversion approach for text-to-image diffusion models that generates high-quality, semantically aligned and interpretable prompts.
-Our method, validated on datasets like MS COCO, LAION, and Flickr, outperforms existing techniques in image similarity, textual alignment, and efficiency.
+Our method, validated on datasets like MS COCO, LAION, Flickr and DiffusionDB, outperforms existing techniques in image similarity, textual alignment, and prompt interpretability.
 Additionally, the generated prompts are versatile and applicable to tasks such as cross-concept image synthesis and object removal or replacement.
 These results demonstrate that prompt inversion is a promising technique for improving the performance and versatility of text-to-image generation models.